 In Georgia, there are two different types of cases to consider when determining who can sue on behalf of someone else.

 Wrongful Death and Survival Cases

 The first is a wrongful death case.
 A wrongful death occurs when someone dies due to the negligent actions of someone else.
-This actually gets a little complicated because there are usually two types of claims that are brought under Georgia law when someone dies from an injury caused by the negligence of someone else, whether it's an auto wreck, truck wreck, medical negligence, or other type of injury.
+This actually gets a little complicated because there are usually two types of claims that are brought under Georgia law when someone dies from an injury caused by the negligence of someone else, whether it’s an auto wreck, truck wreck, medical negligence, or another type of injury.

 The first type is called a “Survival Claim.”
 This is really a personal injury case with a twist.
 Because the injured person died, someone else needs to be available to bring the lawsuit.
 In Georgia, that person is the executor of the deceased person’s will, or the administrator of the deceased person’s estate, if he or she didn’t have a will.
 For this claim, the damages that are available typically include pain and suffering before death, medical bills, and funeral expense.

 The second type of case associated with death from an injury is called a “Wrongful Death Claim.”
 This is different from the survival claim because the wrongful death claim focuses on the value of the deceased person’s life IF he or she had lived.
 The survival claim focuses on what happened prior to the death, while the wrongful death claim focuses on what has been lost because the person did not live.